robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 Libdoc automatically uses the XML format if the output file extension is :file:`*.xml` or :file:`*.libspec`.
-When using the special :file:`*.libspec` extension, Libdoc automatically enables the `xml:html` format which means creating an XML output file where keyword documentation is converted to HTML.
+When using the special :file:`*.libspec` extension, Libdoc automatically enables the options `-f XML -s HTML` which means creating an XML output file where keyword documentation is converted to HTML.
 If needed, the format can be explicitly set with the :option:`--format` option.